Generative Modelling of L\'evy Area for High Order SDE Simulation: The GAN Architecture

 We adopt a conditional GAN (Generative Adversarial Network) approach as proposed by \cite{Mirza2014}.
 GAN-typed models, initially proposed by \cite{Goodfellow2014} consist of a pair of competing neural networks - the generator and the discriminator.
-The aim of the generator is to create ``fake'' data $\tilde{\vx}$, from some noise distribution, trying to mimic a target distribution.
-While the discriminator will be given both $\tilde{\vx}$ and data $\vx$ from the true distribution and will try to distinguish the ground truth between them.
+The aim of the generator is to create ``fake'' data $\tilde{\vx}$, from some noise distribution, trying to mimic a target distribution, while the discriminator will be given both $\tilde{\vx}$ and data $\vx$ from the true distribution and will try to distinguish the ground truth between them.
 The dynamics between the generator and discriminator are controlled by a min-max game acting on a loss function, which usually represents the distance between two distributions.
-In a conditional GAN, the generator is given not only samples from the noise distribution, but also the conditioning variable.
+In a conditional GAN, the generator is given not only samples from the noise distribution, but also the conditioning variable -- in our case, this is the Brownian increment $W$, or later the space-time L\'{e}vy area $H$ (see \cref{sec:BridgeFlipping}).
 Here we provide the description of a classical conditional GAN adapted to our interest.

-\begin{definition}[Classical conditional GAN for Lévy Area generation] Let $d \geq 2$ be the Brownian dimension, and $a \coloneqq \LAdim$ be the dimension of the associated Lévy area vector.
+\begin{definition}[Classical conditional GAN for L\'{e}vy Area generation] Let $d \geq 2$ be the Brownian dimension, and $a \coloneqq \LAdim$ be the dimension of the associated L\'{e}vy area vector.
 Assume $z$ is an $n$-dimensional noise vector distributed according to $\P_{z}$.
 The conditional generator $G_\theta$ and the discriminator $D_{\eta}$ are maps

 that are parametrized by $\theta$ and $\eta$ respectively.
 When restricted to the first $d$-coordinates of the domain and co-domain, $G_\theta$ is enforced to be identity, i.e. $G_\theta(w,z)=(w,\tilde{A})$.
 Let $\P_{(W_1, A_1)}$ be the ground truth distribution of the coupled process.
 An example loss function might be given by